 Eagles' Carson Wentz exits game after taking brutal shot to the head

-Philadelphia Eagles quarterback Carson Wentz left his playoff game against the Seattle Seahawks with a head injury Sunday and is questionable to return.
+Philadelphia Eagles quarterback Carson Wentz left his playoff game against the Seattle Seahawks with a head injury Sunday and was later ruled out.

 Wentz took a shot to the head from Seahawks defensive lineman Jadeveon Clowney early in the game.